jrhunter/rhunter/content/about/_index.md

 draft = false
 +++

-I'm interested in the critique of law as a contribution to the critique of political economy as a critical theory of our upside-down social world.
-I completed a PhD in Politics at Princeton University with a focus on public law and normative political theory.
+I'm interested in the critique of law and the state as a contribution to the critique of political economy as a critical theory of our upside-down social world.
 I am a member of the [_Legal Form_](https://legalform.blog) editorial collective.
 I use this site as a peg on which to hang my email address.
 I also blog on it at very irregular intervals.

 You can contact me by email at `jrh at rhunter dot org`.
 I'm also on [Twitter](https://twitter.com/selfactingmule) and [GitHub](https://github.com/jrhunter).